Available 24/72675 44th St SW #208, Wyoming, MI 49519

 What court handles Cedar Springs charges?

-The 63rd District Court for misdemeanors and felony arraignments, and the Kent County 17th Circuit Court in Grand Rapids for felonies.
+The 63rd District Court at 1950 E Beltline Ave NE for misdemeanors and felony arraignments, and the Kent County 17th Circuit Court at 180 Ottawa Ave NW for felonies.

 Do I really need a lawyer for a first offense?

 Yes.
-Even a first misdemeanor becomes a permanent record that shows up on background checks.
-A lawyer can often secure a deferral or diversion that ends in dismissal — but only if it is handled correctly from the start.
+Even a first misdemeanor becomes a permanent record that shows up on background checks for jobs, housing, and licensing.
+A lawyer can often secure a deferral or diversion that ends in dismissal — but usually only if it is handled correctly from the first hearing.

 Talk to a Cedar Springs Defense Lawyer Today